A credit denial letter is an official notification written by lenders to inform an individual or business of the rejection of their loan request.

 Provide credit reporting agency information

-Lenders are usually obligated to inform applicants about the credit reporting agency (or agencies) they used to assess their creditworthiness.
+Lenders are usually obligated to inform applicants about the credit reporting agency (or agencies) they use to assess their creditworthiness.
 This section provides details of the agency’s name, contact information, and instructions on how to obtain a free copy of the report for further review.
 Note that while this information is necessary for a consumer credit application, it is not needed for a commercial application.
 This is because, in such situations, it is not a requirement of the FCRA.

 For example, this section can be written as follows: